Obrienmaina-Mosbach/TodoList/README.md

     * `TodoItem.vue` emits custom events (`toggle-done` and `delete-todo`) when a user interacts with the checkbox or delete button.
     * `App.vue` listens for these events and executes corresponding methods (`toggleTodoStatus` and `deleteTodo`) to update its `todos` data array.

-This pattern ensures a clear and manageable flow of data and actions within the application.